Juan Andreu Almazán: Political career

 In May 1939 he requested retirement from the Mexican Army, which was granted to him on June 30.
 On July 25, he publicly announced his right-wing candidacy for president in the next year's elections.
 His supporters, led by former Zapatista Antonio Díaz Soto y Gama, formed the National Action Party.
 Andreu Almazán was also supported by the Laborist Party.
-The 1940 elections were violent and irregular, and many believe that Andreu Almazán was the real winner.
+His opponent was Manuel Ávila Camacho of the Party of the Mexican Revolution (PRM).
+The 1940 elections were violent and irregular, and Ávila Camacho was announced to have won the election with over 93 percent of the popular vote.
+However, many believed that Andreu Almazán was the real winner.

-Crying fraud, Andreu Almazán traveled to Cuba and later to the United States to meet with officials of the administration of President Franklin Roosevelt and to probe his position in the face of an eventual Almazanist revolution.
+Alleging fraud, Andreu Almazán traveled to Cuba and later to the United States to meet with officials of the administration of President Franklin Roosevelt and to probe his position in the face of an eventual Almazanist revolution.
 Although the US government did not look favourably on Cárdenas's radical socialist positions, it was annoyed by Andreu Almazán's alleged friendship with the retired anti-Semitic and openly-fascist US General, George Van Horn Moseley.
-When it became clear that little support for him existed, he gave up on the idea of a violent revolt.
-He returned to Mexico and attended the inauguration of Manuel Ávila Camacho.
+When it became clear that little support for him existed, he gave up on the idea of a violent revolt, disappointing his supporters.
+He returned to Mexico and attended the inauguration of Ávila Camacho.